mukhtar-github/react-advanced/README.md

 #### /tutorial/3-conditional-rendering/setup/2-short-circuit

 In react, JSX has to return a value, that's why we setup expressions.
-So we'll work with short-circuits and ternary operators to display values conditionally.
+So we'll work with short-circuits and ternary operators to display values conditionally in the expressions.

 ### useEffect and Conditional Rendering Corresponding Projects